Statistically, you’re more likely to be living in poverty if you’re a woman.

-With a helping hand from the Tuzamurane Cooperative — fittingly, the name means “lift up one another” — female pineapple farmers like Theresie (pictured above) are reaping enough profits to lift themselves up and out of poverty.
+With a helping hand from the Tuzamurane Cooperative — fittingly, the name means “lift up one another” — farmers like Theresie (pictured above) are reaping enough profits to lift themselves up and out of poverty.

 The co-op was set up 11 years ago to empower local women with life-changing horticultural skills and improved access to markets and finance — and the results are impressive.